takushim/tanitracer/README.md

 * `statmodels` - required for calculating FRC curves and FIRE values
 * `matplotlib` - required for calculating FRC curves and FIRE values

-`OpenCv3-Python` is still tricky to install.
-In recent Anaconda, it can be installed by the following command (often after many messages and time):
+Even with Anaconda, you have to install `OpenCv3-Python`.
+Recent Anaconda accepts the following command (often after many messages and long time):
 ```
 conda install opencv
 ```

-## Installation
+### Installation

 Download the zip file from my [GitHub repository](https://github.com/takushim/tanitracer) and place all the files in an appropriate folder, for example, `C:\Users\[username]\tanitracer`.
 It is recommended to add the installed folder to PATH environment variable because you can run the script easily from the working folder.
 The library files (in `taniclass` and `taniext) is automatically found by the python interpreter as long as they are located in the folder of script files.